Extensions of the I-MMSE Relation: Possible Future Directions

 Despite extensive efforts spent on colored Gaussian feedback channels, the capacity of such channels has largely remained unknown, except for some special cases~\cite{ki10}.
-The extended I-MMSE relations may be helpful to deepen our understanding of colored Gaussian feedback channels: First, notice that an application of the Cauchy-Schwarz inequality yields that the correctional term of an extended MMSE can be upper bounded by the MMSE term, up to a multiplicative constant.
+The extended I-MMSE relationships may be helpful to deepen our understanding of colored Gaussian feedback channels: First, notice that an application of the Cauchy-Schwarz inequality yields that the correctional terms of an extended MMSE can be upper bounded by the MMSE term, up to a multiplicative constant.
 Since the MMSE term ``corresponds'' to Gaussian channels without feedback, it is plausible to at least derive some bound~\cite{eb70} (which may depend on the signal-to-noise ratio) between the ratio of the feedback capacity and non-feedback capacity.
-Second, written as the sum of an MMSE term and a correctional term, an extended MMSE can be of great help, in both discrete and continuous time, to describe the asymptotical behavior~\cite{de89a} of the feedback capacity for the regime when $snr$ is small or large.
+Second, written as the sum of an MMSE term and correctional terms, an extended MMSE can be of great help, in both discrete and continuous time, to describe the asymptotical behavior~\cite{de89a} of the feedback capacity for the regime when $snr$ is small or large.

-While deriving the capacity of a general colored Gaussian feedback channel seems to be far-fetched, one may consider making use of the extended MMSE relations to derive the feedback capacity for some special colored Gaussian feedback channels.
-It is well known (see, e.g., Ihara~\cite{ih93}) that for colored Gaussian feedback channels, linear feedback schemes are sufficient to achieve the capacity.
-This fact can be a major boost of the chance of deriving the exact capacity using the extended I-MMSE: under a linear feedback encoding scheme, the inputs and the outputs are de facto jointly Gaussian, which means both the MMSE and the correctional terms can be explicitly computed.
-Note that the above-mentioned idea is particularly promising for the case when the Gaussian noise is Markovian, which implies that the correctional term is a scaled version of the MMSE term, and further the desired property that the extended MMSE is maximizeable by a Gaussian distribution.
+While deriving the capacity of a general colored Gaussian feedback channel seems to be far-fetched, one may consider making use of the extended MMSE relationships to derive the feedback capacity for some special colored Gaussian feedback channels.
+It is well known (see, e.g., Cover and Pombra~\cite{co1989} and Ihara~\cite{ih93}) that for colored Gaussian feedback channels with average power constraints, linear feedback schemes with Gaussian inputs are sufficient to achieve the capacity.
+This fact can be a major boost of the chance of deriving the exact capacity using the extended I-MMSE: under a linear feedback encoding scheme, the inputs and the outputs are de facto jointly Gaussian, which means both the MMSE and the correctional terms can be more explicitly computed.

+Other than Gaussian feedback channels with the average power constraint, the extended I-MMSE relationship for colored Gaussian feedback channels can help us to understand Gaussian channels with other constraints, such as peak power constraints~\cite{sm71} and finite-type input constraints~\cite{ZehaviWolf88,lm95,mrs98,hm09}.
+Though the exact capacity of such channels are extremely challenging, some bounds or asymptotics of the capacity seems to be well within reach given a corresponding extended I-MMSE.